 For further information on our bottle guides:

-Some of the changes may have an impact on your working practices and we look forward to working together to prepare our customers about what these changes will mean for them.
+ALS understand that some of these changes may have an impact on your working practices, we look forward to working together to assist our customers about these changes will mean for them.